LIFE FOR WOMEN IN THE 19TH CENTURY

 By Tim Lambert

-In the 19th century the Industrial Revolution transformed life in Britain.
-It changed from a country where most people lived in the countryside and worked in farming to one where most people lived in towns and worked in industry.
-In that century women did gain more rights and some women became famous novelists.
+During the 19th century the Industrial Revolution transformed life in Britain and in other countries in Europe and North America.
+By the end of the century life was becoming more and more comfortable for most women.

 For working-class women life was an endless round of hard work and drudgery.
 As soon as they were old enough they worked on farms and in factories.
 When they married and had children housework was very hard without electricity or modern cleaning agents.